E-ADDA: Unsupervised Adversarial Domain Adaptation Enhanced by a New Mahalanobis Distance Loss for Smart Computing: Introduction

 \section{Introduction}

-Domain Adaptation (DA) has drawn a lot of interest \cite{zhao2021transfer, tzeng2014deep, zhang2019manifold, wang2020rethink, tzeng2017adversarial} because it deals with the problem that arises within a core assumption of machine learning: machine learning always assumes that the testing samples are from the domain of the training samples.
+Domain adaptation (DA) has drawn a lot of interest \cite{zhao2021transfer, tzeng2014deep, zhang2019manifold} because it deals with the problem that arises within a core assumption of machine learning: machine learning assumes that the testing samples are from the domain of the training samples.
 This assumption often results in the fact that the machine learning model's testing performance is significantly worse than its validation performance when the training and testing samples are from different distributions or domains.

-Existing DA algorithms \cite{ghifary2016deep, shu2018dirt, kumar2018co} train target models and then use the target models to classify all samples in the target dataset.
-While this approach attempts to address the problem that the source and the target data are from different distributions, it fails to recognize the possibility that, within the target domain, some samples are closer to the distribution of the source domain than the distribution of the target domain.
+Unsupervised Domain Adaptation (UDA) \cite{wang2020rethink, tzeng2017adversarial} is a popular sub-field of DA because it allows the target domain to be unlabeled, which is more typical for real-life smart computing applications as a lot of samples collected from real environments are not labeled.
+However, if the labels of samples in a relevant, but different dataset are available, UDA can be performed to leverage the label information in a source dataset to perform better classification in a different, unlabeled dataset (target domain).